How much should a logo cost in 2024?

 When starting a business, there are three types of what’s called “product-market fit” companies can fall into.
 Product-market fit, according to Marc Andreessen, co-founder of influential Silicon Valley venture capital firm Andreessen Horowitz, is achieved when “being in a good market with a product that can satisfy that market.”

 Type 1 is for companies that are in well-defined areas, think beauty products or beauty salons, swimwear, and other DTC (direct-to-consumer) products, that are more focused on style, visual branding, and marketing.
 It’s best when a creative is part of the founding team.
-She is the visionary behind the product and is often capable of doing the brand design herself or she works closely with a designer or agency, especially when money was being raised.
+She is the visionary behind the product and is often capable of doing the brand design herself, or she works closely with a designer or agency, primarily when money is being raised.

 Product-market fit for these types of products often lies within the actual branding: the storytelling, the look & feel, the messaging.